JimDesu/basis-lang/spec.md

 A name resolution that finds no binding is a static error: "name `X` not in scope."
 The error message indicates the scope chain that was searched and which top-level/imported scopes were considered.

-A name resolution that finds multiple bindings (e.g., two imported modules both export a name `X`) is also a static error: "name `X` ambiguous between modules `M1` and `M2`."
+A name resolution that finds multiple bindings (e.g., two imported modules both declare a name `X`) is also a static error: "name `X` ambiguous between modules `M1` and `M2`."
 The user resolves with explicit module qualification: `M1::X` or `M2::X`.

 A use-site identifier shape that does not match any binding's shape is a more specific error: "no `'x` binding in scope at this position; `x` is bound at READ mode."
 This catches typos that confuse the user about a binding's mode.